theinventorshouse/pxt-microbit/docs/projects/reaction-time/code.md

 We will register an event handler on the aluminum foil that will execute when two things occur: first, the alligator clip will attach to aluminum foil and GND while the other side of the alligator clip is attached to the aluminum.

-Let’s start by adding variables where you can store data.
-Then rename the variables to be “start”, “end”, “false_start”, and “running”.
-Then set the value of the variable “start” and “end” to 0.
-Then set the value of the variable “false_start” and “running” to false.
-Modify your code so that your code looks like this.

 ```blocks
 let start = 0